CANCER RIsk UP

-Having a risky gene is complicated and far reaching, requiring a wide spectrum of professional care from a variety of disciplines, often over a period of many years.
-Typically, a carrier will see several or all of the following medical professionals through their prevention journey:
+Having risky genes is complicated and far reaching, requiring a wide spectrum of professional care from a variety of disciplines, often over a period of many years.
+Typically, a carrier will see several or all of the following medical professionals through their screening and/or prevention journey:

 General Practitioner – initial criteria assessment and referral for genetics testing

 Genetics Professional – assessment / testing / results / counselling

 Oncologist – chemoprevention